soworksl2/AdventOfCode/README.md

 # TODO

-- organice day1 and day2 to use the `std_sow` standard library.
+- name the functions a little bit better bro.
-- separate header files from sources files in the `sow_std` library.
+- `S_split` have segfault if the str passed is null!.